ad2017gd/ColdConsole/README.md

 # ColdConsole

 ## What is this?
-This is self-written OS. - CreepiYT

-this is version of planum. - Ad2017

-## Core:
-ColdConsole Planum
+This is a Version of the Core of ColdConsole.

 ## And who are the Developers?
- - CreepiYT
+ - CreepiYT (me)
+ - Edgelord
- - Ad2017 (meh)
+ - Samyocord

-please report bugs thank.
+If you want to help make a pull request or Issue.